xymaxim/ytpb/docs/why.rst

 Ytpb will help you to locate the rewind interval precisely and bring the desired excerpt back in two ways: by downloading or playing it instantly in a player (via MPEG-DASH).

-\*\*\*

-After installing, take a look at :doc:`quick` describing the first try.
-The :doc:`cli` section goes deeper into the usage.
-The :doc:`reference` provides some general aspects and terms.
-The :doc:`contributing` tells how to participate.